 15 essential museums to visit in L.A.

 Back in 1875, a group of amateur paleontologists discovered animal remains in the pits at Rancho La Brea, which bubbled with asphalt from a petroleum lake under what is now Hancock Park.
 Some 140-plus years later, the pros are still at work here, having dragged millions of fossils from the mire in the intervening years.
 Many of these specimens are now on display in this delightfully old-fashioned museum.
 Outside, the pits still bubble with black goo—you can watch paleontologists at work in the excavation of Pit 91 and toil away at the fossils waiting to be found as part of Project 23.

 The main branch of L.A.’s Museum of Contemporary Art houses thousands of artworks crafted from 1940 to today, and it’s an efficient primer on post-war art.
 Spend half an hour or an entire afternoon absorbing contemporary pieces from lesser known artists, punctuated by sightings of Mark Rothko and Jackson Pollock works.
-The museum’s most exciting exhibitions take place at the nearby Geffen Contemporary, while interior design buffs will want to visit their outpost at the Pacific Design Center.
+Some of the museum’s most exciting exhibitions take place at the nearby Geffen Contemporary, and look out for a switch to free admission in the near future.

 The Norton Simon’s Frank Gehry-helmed makeover in the late 1990s raised the museum’s profile, but it also helped to expand the range of the museum’s collection, giving it more space and creating a calm, simple environment.
 The museum is still best known for its impressive collection of Old Masters, notably pieces by 17th-century Dutch painters such as Rembrandt, Brueghel and Frans Hals.
 The French impressionists are represented by, among others, Monet, Manet and Renoir.
 After you’ve checked out the temporary shows, head into the excellent sculpture garden.